 Biochemical changes: The way in which neurons communicate due to their biochemical context has been seen to change in schizophrenia sufferers.
 Studies have shown that imbalances in dopamine function are a strong possible explanation for schizophrenia.
 Dopamine over-activity in particular has been seen to cause symptom deterioration and drugs that decrease dopamine levels have been seen to improve manifestations of schizophrenic psychosis.
 On the other hand, drugs that increase dopaminergic activity seem to worsen symptoms.

 Brain structure changes: Studies have also shown that as many as half of all examined patients with schizophrenia show signs of abnormally altered brain structure.
 Some of these changes in the brain include decreases in the volume of certain brain structures such as the temporal lobe, thalamus and prefrontal cortex; overall decreases in brain size and also ventricular dilations.
 However, some or all of these changes don’t always present in schizophrenia patients and they’re not unique to people with the condition.

 Brain function changes: A majority of neuroimaging studies for brain structure and functioning have detected that schizophrenia patients show decreases in prefrontal cortex function.
 This is a part of the brain where reasoning ability is formed and this so-called hyofrontality is one of the most widely seen biological brain markers of schizophrenia found to-date.

 The single most important thing to know about schizophrenia is that the disease, while incurable for now, is highly treatable.
 Quality of life for people treated carefully and with determination can improve enormously and productively.
-Furthermore, many schizophrenia patients who develop within a nurturing, understanding environment of family and loved ones who do their best to help in dealing with the illness can go onto living full lives in terms of personal relationships, academic and professional development and personal pleasures.
+Furthermore, many schizophrenia patients who develop within a nurturing, understanding environment of family and loved ones who do their best to help in dealing with this and other health conditions can go onto living full lives in terms of personal relationships, academic and professional development and personal pleasures.